GII-55 Eagle – Grapes Flask

-Known colors are aqua which is common; light blue-green which is scarce; light green noted as comparatively scarce; clear medium green, yellow-green, dark green, and blue-green are rated rare; and gold amber, clear dark amber, and red amber are considered very rare.
+Known colors are aqua which is common; light blue-green, which is scarce; light green is noted as comparatively scarce; clear medium green, yellow-green, dark green, and blue-green are rated rare; and gold amber, clear dark amber, and red amber is considered very rare.

 The glassworks is possibly Hammonton Glass Works and Coffin & Hay in Winslow, New Jersey.
-It would have been produced from 1836 to 1847.
+The flask would have been produced from 1836 to 1847.

 The Hammonton Glass Works years of Bodine Coffin and Andrew Hay

 William Coffin and his sons, especially William, Jr., either founded or were involved in eight New Jersey glasshouses.
 William Coffin, Sr., and Jonathan Haines erected the family’s first enterprise, a window-glass factory, at Hammonton, New Jersey, in 1817.